 It’s normal to experience some stress when providing care for someone with Alzheimer’s — but chronic stress isn’t healthy and it isn’t something you should ignore.
 Long-term stress can increase your risk of developing conditions such as heart disease, strokes, digestive problems, and depression, so it’s very important to monitor and manage stress in your daily life.

 Both detecting the stress and coping with it can be harder than you might expect.
-Below are some steps you can take now to diffuse some of the pressure you’re feeling in day-to-day life.
+Below are some steps you can take now to diffuse some of the pressure you’re may experience in day-to-day life.
 If you think you might be experiencing chronic stress or depression, speak to a healthcare professional as soon as possible.

 3. It should be expected that when a relationship changes, there will be some accompanying feelings of loss.
-Caregivers can alleviate some of these feelings by participating in stress-reducing activities such as exercise, deep breathing or visualization techniques, or simply joyful activities that provide some distraction.
+Caregivers can alleviate some of these feelings by participating in stress-reducing activities such as exercise, deep breathing, or visualization techniques, or simply joyful activities that provide some distraction.